Zukang-Liao/ML4ML-invariance-testing/README.md

     python save_invariance_results.py --mid=1 --aug_type=r

 where mid is the index of the CNN and aug_type: "r" for "rotation", "s" for "scaling" and "b" for "brightness".
-The script will generate two .npy files, namely test_results1515.npy (CONF) and test_actoverall1515.npy (CONV).
+The script generates two .npy files, namely test_results1515.npy (CONF) and test_actoverall1515.npy (CONV).

 For partition (d), please specify --dbname=mnist: